• Skip to primary navigation

 Let’s bake

-1. Start by putting your dry ingredients in a large bowl and whisk everything together.
+1. Put your dry ingredients in a large bowl and whisk everything together.

 2. Cut the cold butter into very small cubes then add to the flour mixture and toss to coat the butter.